 |Warranty||10 Yr Frame, 2 Yr Parts, 1 Yr Labor|

-We are not very thrilled with Proform’s new financing gimmick and see it as an attempt to get users to spend an extra $200 dollars.
-But, if you buy the Smart Pro 2000 from a different retailer, then we think you will be getting a very valuable treadmill.
+We are not very thrilled with Proform’s higher price tag.
+But, if you can find the Smart Pro 2000 on sale, then we think you will be getting a very valuable treadmill.
 What this treadmill lacks in build and warranty it makes up for in features.
-Accordingly, we have awarded the Smart Pro 2000 our 2020 First Place Best Buy Award for the $1,000 to $1,299 dollar category.
+Accordingly, we have awarded the Smart Pro 2000 our 2021 First Place Best Buy Award for the $1,200 to $1,499 dollar category.